 In reality, if we actually had a microscope powerful enough to see the atom it would look more like empty space.

 Why?
 Because atoms are just energy that are constantly vibrating at a given frequency.
 Matter and energy aren’t two different things, they are synonymous.
-Just as our cells are grouped together to form tissues, atoms group together to form physical matter, which is really just a form of organized energy.
-As more and more atoms group together, they vibrate at a slower rate, which eventually allows us to see them through the naked eye as solids and liquids.
+Just as our cells are grouped together to form tissues, atoms group together to form physical matter.
+This is really just a form of organized energy.
+As more and more atoms group together, they vibrate at a slower rate.
+Eventually this allows us to see them through the naked eye as solids and liquids.

 There are three laws that govern the flow of energy in our universe known as the Laws of Thermodynamics (we will only reference two of these laws):

 - 1st Law - The Law of Conservation of Energy: Energy cannot be Created or Destroyed